laravel/nova-docs/4.0/resources/fields.md

 ### Field Help Text

-If you would like to place "help" text beneath a field, you may use the `help` method:
+If you would like to place "help" text beneath a field, you may invoke the `help` method when defining your field:

 ```php
 Text::make('Tax Rate')->help(